-Students who attempt but do not complete enough test items to yield a valid score (as described in Inclusion Rules for Accountability Reports 2006-07) will not be counted as participating.
-Among those not included as participants are those who initiate a test but complete fewer than 5 questions on a TESA examination or fewer than 10 questions on a paper and pencil examination.
+Students who attempt but do not complete enough test items to yield a valid score (as described in Inclusion Rules for Accountability Reports 2008-09) will not be counted as participating.
+Among those not included as participants are those who initiate a test but complete fewer than 5 questions on an OAKS Online examination or fewer than 10 questions on a paper and pencil examination.
 Students with incomplete extended assessments are also counted as non-participants.
 Students in any of these three conditions are not included in performance calculations.
-See Table 17 on page 38 in the Appendix for more detail.
+See Table 15 for technical business rules of how to determine valid tests.

 LEP students during their first year of enrollment in U.S. schools may, but are not required to, participate in the state's language arts assessments.
 These students are required to participate in the state's mathematics and science assessments.
-Those LEP students in their first year of enrollment in U.S. schools (enrolling after the first school day in May, 2006) who take an English Language Proficiency Assessment will be counted as participating in the reading and writing assessments.
+Those LEP students in their first year of enrollment in U.S. schools (enrolling after the first school day in May, 2008) who take an English Language Proficiency Assessment will be counted as participating in the reading and writing assessments.
+Additional technical details can be found on Table 13 related to identifying LEP students who are in their first year.